 What You Can Do (and not do) If You Experience HostGator Hell

 We ultimately learned that the web advisors available through the Chat function were gatekeepers who could create support tickets and little else.
 Repeatedly, they gave us bad information or made promises that weren’t kept.
 And, we learned, most of what they tell you is kept from the Tier 2 support techs who are more knowledgeable and have more tools available to them.
 So, don’t waste your time with the Chat Techs.

 We found the most effective way of getting a response from the Tier 2 techs is to go over their heads and directly to the Chief Executive Office of HostGator — a man named Adam Farrar.
 We found his email address (email@example.com) and sent him a letter detailing our experience.
-Within hours, we were contacted via phone by a man named Michael Long.
-He explained that he is charged with monitoring HostGator’s customer responsiveness.
-He can be reached at (877)794-6472 Ext 65098.
-He apologized profusely but made no offer of compensation for our costs or any kind of upgraded service.
-If you find yourself in locked in HostGator hell, you might want to think about contacting Mr. Long early-on in the process and get his attention.
+Within hours, we were contacted via phone by a man from HostGator’s customer responsiveness.
+If you find yourself in locked in HostGator Hell, you might want to think about contacting Mr Farrar early-on in the process and get his attention.

 You might also consider migrating your website to another company that isn’t owned by EIG.
 There are a number of competitive webhosts who are willing to migrate your domain and web content for free and most of them are less expensive than HostGator’s undiscounted price. (remember, HostGator will offer low promotional prices for an initial term but the prices largely double thereafter).

 - A2 Hosting – Fast and reliable server, reasonable price.